 Poffertjes

-Poffertjes, or small pancakes, are a traditional Dutch dessert made with a buckwheat and yeast batter.
-They are served with butter and sugar but also with melted chocolate or jam.
-In the Netherlands, Poffertjes are the most famous sweet street food made all year round, especially during festive days like Christmas and New Year’s Eve.
-At Christmas markets, in a joyful atmosphere, you can find Poffertjes vendors everywhere.
-Even at every summer event or festival, Poffertjes vendors are not to be missed.
-This dessert has ancient origins; as early as the 1700s, traces can be found in a recipe book.
-Being considered a poor people’s food, it was originally made only with buckwheat flour, water, and yeast.
-Over time, milk and eggs were added.
-Today, Poffertjes can also be made at home on a cast iron griddle or non-stick pan if you don’t have a poffertjespan.
+Poffertjes, or small pancakes, are a traditional Dutch dessert made with buckwheat batter and yeast.
+They are served with butter and sugar, but also with melted chocolate or jam.
+In the Netherlands, Poffertjes is the most famous sweet street food prepared all year round, especially during festive days such as Christmas and New Year’s Eve.
+At Christmas markets, in a festive atmosphere, poffertjes vendors can be found everywhere.
+But even at every summer event or festival, poffertjes vendors are never absent.
+This is a dessert with ancient origins; traces can be found in a recipe book as early as the 1700s.
+Being considered a poor person’s food, it was prepared exclusively with buckwheat flour, water, and yeast.
+Over time, milk and egg were added.
+Poffertjes can also be prepared at home on a cast iron plate or a non-stick pan if you don’t have a poffertjespan.

 • Preparation time: 10 Minutes